Aaron98990/ways-of-the-game/mobbing.md

 # Mobbing

-## 3/23/2024 SJ 2 vs SEA 0 69:28 - 5 players from SJ (top left player was a peacemeker) - referee cautions one player
+## 3/23/2024 SJ 2 vs SEA 0 69:28 - 5 players from SJ (top left player was a peacemeker) - one player cautioned

 SEA player is pushed in the penalty area by a defender after heading the ball backwards and outside the penalty area to a team-mate.
 The referee immediatly calls a penalty kick.